Miokasa/2024Fall_projects/README.md

 ---

-## Hypothesis 6: Crypto prices react more to regulations than to supportive bills.​
+## (Mengyao) Hypothesis 6: Crypto prices react more to regulations than to supportive bills.​
 This hypothesis is based on the assumption that investors are more likely to be influenced by negative information.​ Effect of bills is assessed using average mean and average votatility 14 days before and after the event date.

 ---